Overclocking can run your CPU at its highest speed, and you can enjoy two times more performance from the same CPU.

 As a processor’s clock rate increases, it typically generates more heat and is more sensitive to temperature changes.
 If the processor’s temperature rises above a certain threshold, it can cause the processor to become unstable and even possibly crash.

-It can be prevented by providing adequate cooling to the processor, such as by installing a high-end CPU cooler or water cooling system.
+It can be prevented by providing adequate cooling to the processor, such as installing a high-end CPU cooler or water cooling system.
 Overclocking your CPU will usually result in higher temperatures than normal.
 If your CPU is running much hotter than usual and you can’t account for it, it may have been overclocked.

 Conclusion